Do you want to read some interesting facts about Chile?

 Today the Mapuche comprise roughly 85% of the remaining indigenous groups in Chile.

-With a turbulent past behind them, Mapuche’s rich cultural traditions continue to survive and thrive continuing its inevitable spread around the world.
+With a turbulent past behind them, Mapuche’s rich traditions continue to survive and thrive continuing its inevitable spread around the world.

 Mapuche in their native language of Mapudungun translates into “People of the Earth”